ivorypay-org/ivorypay-flutter/README.md

 ## Getting Started

-///To initiate a transaction, a email address must be specified in the body of the request. ///This email address will be used to create an entry in the Business Customer list of your business if it does not already exist. ///So, typically, the email of the person making the payment is to be provided. ///Every newly initiated transaction is only valid for 5 mins unless payment is received and a verification request is made to the IvoryPay API
+To initiate a transaction, a email address must be specified in the body of the request. ///This email address will be used to create an entry in the Business Customer list of your business if it does not already exist.

+So, typically, the email of the person making the payment is to be provided.

+Every newly initiated transaction is only valid for 5 mins unless payment is received and a verification request is made to the IvoryPay API

 ### Public Key